A Planet for the President: The solution: MPR and Operation Deliverance

 More and more members of the Fletcher Administration realize that something has to be done about the global environmental crisis.
-However, influenced by a confidential study made by a government-sponsored think tank, they draw all the wrong conclusions.
+Influenced by a confidential study from a government-sponsored think tank, they adopt a radical solution.
 Instead of promoting a simple lifestyle and drastically reducing toxic emissions, they warm to the idea of MPR—Mass Population Reduction: Fewer people on the planet will also result in less pollution, and that, in the long run, will be the only way to save humanity.
 The plan is to trigger a pandemic which, within a few hours, will kill six billion people—96 percent of the world's population, i.e. everyone except the population of the United States.
 The means for doing so is a newly developed lethal virus which will immediately kill all humans unless they have been vaccinated against it.
 A new governmental campaign is to make U.S. citizens believe that America's enemies are plotting to attack the United States with biological weapons, and thus scare them so much that they have themselves inoculated.
 (The chemical attack on the Supreme Court is a tactic to shock the initially reluctant population into getting inoculated.)
 After "Operation Deliverance" has been carried out, Americans are to colonise the globe.
 This plan, America's rulers believe, has also been sanctioned by God.

-Preparations start at once.
-President Fletcher publicly announces that the United States is preparing a global environmental survey as the starting point of a new ecological policy which will be implemented once the data from the survey have been processed and publicized.
-A date is set, state leaders around the globe applaud the United States for its initiative, there are standing ovations in the United Nations General Assembly, and all countries with the exception of North Korea agree to grant overflying rights to U.S. military aircraft, which is how the alleged survey will be conducted.
-Secretly, however, these aircraft are now equipped with sprayers which will enable them to spread the highly contagious new virus quickly and efficiently around the world.
+Fletcher publicly announces a global environmental survey, gaining overflight rights for US military aircraft from all countries except North Korea.
+Secretly, these aircraft are equipped to spread the highly contagious virus worldwide.